 Consider & Discuss

 - How do we identify the primary cultural operating system of our international friend?

-- What percentage of the international students in your ministry are from honor/shame, guilt/innocence, and fear/power cultures?
+- What percentage of the internationals in your ministry are from honor/shame, guilt/innocence, and fear/power cultures?

-- What cultural operating system does our ministry team seem to be most effective in ministering to?
+- What cultural operating system does your ministry team seem to be most effective in ministering to?
 Why?

 Next Steps (Individually & Collectively)

 Watch “What are Honor/Shame and Guilt/Innocence Cultures?” and “Is it Biblical to Talk About Honor Shame Cultures?” in the GodTools channel on YouTube.

 Jayson Georges, The 3D Gospel: Ministry in Guilt, Shame, and Fear Cultures (2014)